MIIAN/lukSkul_0.1/README.md

 ## Hashlips_nft_minting_dapp-1.0.1 cont..
-After completing the hashlips nft minting dapp and assuming you have a completed build folder.
+After completing the hashlips nft master class and assuming you have a completed build folder.
 Lets continue, and host your app on heroku.

+Follow along <a href="https://www.youtube.com/watch?v=Zhmj4PiJ-GA&t=4387s>">Hash Lips Nft Master Class</a>

 ## -- Hosting your dapp using heroku. --